Hearts of the West (1925 film)

 Hearts of the West is a 1925 American silent Western film directed and coproduced by Ward Lascelle, written by Arthur Henry Gooden and starring Lester Cuneo and real life wife Francelia Billington.
 Cuneo also coproduced with Lascelle.

 It is possibly a lost film.
 A printed American Film Institute catalogue shows it held in the Library of Congress collection but the LOC online database shows no holdings.

+Plot summary

+A ranch foreman is fired because he whipped a horse.
+He then decides to join a gang of rustlers.
+His sister rescues him from a potential life of crime.
+The sister and ranch owner fall for each other.